scottyschup/ruby-curriculum/w1d1/debugging/debugger.md

 fix your bug.
 What it does tell you is the path your program took to get to wherever the error happened.

-Whenever you encounter a bug - something in your program that is not working as intended, whether it throws an error or not - your ability to track it down will be dependent on your ability to trace the logic of your own code.
+Whenever you encounter a bug your ability to track it down will be dependent on your ability to trace the logic of your own code.

 Interrogate your code actively.
 Why did the bug happen?
 What are the values of the key variables at key points in your program?
 What did each line evaluate to leading up to the bug?

 Do not passively stare at your code or simply assume that what you think happened is what actually happened (this is what got you in trouble in the first place!).
-Some active strategies include:
+Some strategies include:

-* Break your code down into more testable chunks and actively run each of those chunks to test if they're working
+* Break your code down into more testable chunks and actively run each of those chunks to test if they're working.
-* Use `p` statements often, sometimes opting for a shotgun approach, and other times for a more targeted approach.
+* Use `p` statements often; use them to check what the values of variables are, that methods are called as expected, etc.
-* Use the debugger
+* Use the debugger.

-We'll cover some of these below.

 The key with bugs and errors is to really get into the mind of the machine.
 You must understand what is happening in the code.
 To do so, you must seek out helpful feedback from the program, constantly testing your assumptions about what is happening.

 You are a programmer.
 You hunt bugs.
 Hunt well.